AutodeskGames/stingray-docs/source/interactive_help/animation/HumanIK/hik_charSetup.md

 # HumanIK character setup

-To take advantage of HumanIK in {{ProductName}}, each game character needs to have a valid HumanIK skeleton definition.
+To take advantage of HumanIK in {{ProductName}}, each human character needs to have a valid HumanIK skeleton definition.

 You create a valid skeleton definition for the character during the rigging process in Maya, Maya LT, or MotionBuilder, then export the character as an FBX file.
 For detailed information on setting up a HumanIK character and creating the skeleton definition, refer to the HumanIK documentation in your content creation package.